To keep it simple, hygral fatigue is the result of over-moisturizing your natural hair (aka doing too much).

 And this is no exception with our hair.

 If we’re not careful, we can over-moisturize our hair strands, which damages the structure of our hair cuticles and interferes with our hair’s internal ability to absorb moisture.

-And when our cuticles are damaged, we experience accelerated breakage, shedding and various other types of mess.
+And when our cuticles are damaged, we will experience accelerated breakage, shedding and various other types of mess.
 No ma’am!

 Let’s get into the signs of hygral fatigue and how we can avoid it.

 What Is Hygral Fatigue?

 Before we get into the nuisance of hygral fatigue, let’s get into the science of what happens when our hair gets wet.

 When we wet our hair, the cuticles swell up with moisture.
 When it dries, the cuticles contract, shrinking back to its original size, similar to a dry sponge.